 You’ll need a well in order to be completely self-sufficient if you want to live in a place that is far from civilization.
 The process of digging a well is straightforward, but it’s not easy.

 Unfortunately, well excavation and installation is quite costly, with costs frequently exceeding $15,000 in the United States.
 Due to the high cost of wells in combination with their necessity, some preppers have investigated DIY methods for creating a functional, modern well.

-How much money could you save if you do it yourself instead of hiring a professional?
+How much money could you save if you dig a well yourself instead of hiring a professional?
 What will the total price be for a DIY well installation?